phpMussel/Docs/readme.en.md

 ##### 2.3.3 Download signatures from "phpMussel/Signatures" and install manually.

 Firstly, go to [phpMussel/Signatures](https://github.com/phpMussel/Signatures).
 The repository contains various GZ-compressed signature files.
 Download the files that you need, decompress them, and copy the decompressed files to the `/vault/signatures` directory to install them.
-List the names of the copied files to the `Active` directive in your phpMussel configuration to activate them.
+List the names of the copied files to the `active` directive in your phpMussel configuration to activate them.

 ---